replicatedhq/replicated-docs/docs/enterprise/updating-patching-with-kustomize.md

    You can copy these values from the dialog that appears when you click **Need to edit these files?
 Click here to learn how**.

 1. Create a Kubernetes manifest YAML file and make any desired edits.

-  The following example shows an edit to the number of replicas:
+You only need to add key:value pairs to this patch manifest file that you want to change.
+For example, the following `Deployment` patch manifest file shows an edit only to the number of replicas because none of the other fields in the `base/Deployment.yaml` file are being kustomized.

    ```yaml
    apiVersion: apps/v1